Grow Winter Onions - Tips

 Once you have the equipment, it's easy to keep it sharp using a whetstone.
 My whetstone was a Christmas gift from my son, cost around two quid and is one of the most useful garden tools that I have.
 Working with sharp tools makes a job so much easier.

 By early summer, winter onions will be huge.
-I had so many questions about mine this year from fellow allotmenteers that I may put up a poster pointing them towards this Hub!
+I had so many questions about mine from fellow allotmenteers - they caused quite a stir!

 Onions are ready for harvesting when the tops go brown and die back, however, I don't always wait for that.
 If the chef needs onions to cook my supper I pull them up whilst still green, knowing that if I run out of winter onions I've plenty of main-crops still to come.
 Using them green seems to make no difference to the flavour.
 They're just as good.